Samira Magroun: Biography

+Career

 Magroun got her start in show business in Dlilek Mlak, the Tunisian version of Deal or No Deal, in 2007.
 After the show ended, she was contacted by Sami Fehri about a new soap opera he was working on, but he did not offer her a leading role at first.
 Fehri was pleasantly surprised by Magroun's performance, and she was chosen for the role of Syrine in Maktoub, which began in 2008.
 Her character is a naive woman who is manipulated by her possessive fiancé, Elyes, and Magroun stated that girls like her are abundant in society.

 In 2010, Magroun starred in the sitcom Garage Lekrik as Lobna, a materialistic girl who has a confused relationship with Boulouna, played by Lotfi Abdelli.
 When she was offered the role, she accepted it immediately because it was a good opportunity and the cast had good actors.
 In September 2010, Magroun starred in the Syrian TV series Takht Charki written by Yam Mach'hadi and directed by Racha Chabartji.